What Are Nicotine Addiction Lawsuits?

 Settlements vs Trials

 In a settlement, the plaintiff is awarded a sum of money, and the case does not go to trial.
 Settlements are typically quicker, but the payout may not be as much as in a trial.

 During a trial, both legal teams present their arguments before their judge or a jury, who will then determine the outcome.
 Most legal teams tend to avoid going to trial because they will receive no compensation if they lose.

 Get Legal Assistance for Vape Nicotine Addiction

-If you or your child developed a nicotine addiction from vaping — and suffered serious injuries or harm as a result — it is in your best interest to file a lawsuit.
+If you or your child developed a nicotine addiction from vaping — and suffered serious vape injuries or harm as a result — it is in your best interest to file a lawsuit.

-The FDA and researchers like Dr. Robert Jackler, professor at Stanford University, believe that JUUL and other vape companies marketed their products toward teenagers.
+The FDA and researchers like Dr. Robert Jackler, a professor at Stanford University, believe that JUUL and other vape companies marketed their products toward teenagers.
 However, it is illegal for those under 18 to buy these products.

 Vape companies have taken steps to disprove these claims.
 For example, JUUL removed its fruit-flavored products from stores in late 2018 and shut down many of its social media platforms.